Governance and materiality

 Wärtsilä is strongly committed to sustainability.
-Wärtsilä's purpose and values, together with a solid financial performance, form the basis for sustainable development within Wärtsilä.
-Wärtsilä applies global guiding principles, such as the Quality, Environmental, Health & Safety policy (QEHS policy) and the Code of Conduct, which, together with the company's values, ensure a harmonised way of working towards sustainable development.
-In addition to the aforementioned, the Corporate Manual includes other policies and directives, a description of the company's operating procedures, responsibilities, and the management system structure.
+Our purpose and values, together with a solid financial performance, form the basis for sustainable development within the company.
+We apply global guiding principles, such as the Quality, Environmental, Health & Safety policy (QEHS policy) and the Code of Conduct, which, together with the our values, ensure a harmonised way of working towards sustainable development.
+Our management approach covers procedures, processes, and systems to manage and monitor material topics.

-Wärtsilä's Board of Management has overall responsibility for sustainability performance.
+The Wärtsilä Board of Management has overall responsibility for sustainability performance.
 The Board of Management approves the guiding principles and reviews the content on a regular basis.
 The Board of Management defines sustainability targets and monitors performance against these set targets.
-Performance is reviewed in connection with the management reviews at both Wärtsilä's Board of Management and Business Management Team levels.
+Performance is reviewed in connection with management reviews at both the Board of Management and Business Management Team levels.

 The Board of Directors reviews major sustainability issues on an annual basis.
 In addition, the Board of Management identifies major critical concerns and, when necessary, communicates such concerns to the Board of Directors.

-Wärtsilä has clearly defined responsibilities, which are supported by necessary instructions and training.
-This training covers, for example, the Code of Conduct, anti-corruption, as well as environmental and occupational health and safety issues.
-Wärtsilä monitors its sustainability performance by utilising the information provided by various sustainability tools and activities, such as internal audits and compliance processes.
+Our clearly defined responsibilities are supported by necessary instructions and trainings relating to, for example, the Code of Conduct, anti-corruption, and environmental and occupational health and safety issues.
+We monitor our sustainability performance by utilising the information provided by various sustainability tools and activities, such as internal audits and compliance processes.